French Intermediate Level B: LANG 2004 | Leisure Learning | UNB Art Centre | UNB

 French Intermediate Level B: LANG 2004

-Improve your French language skills
+Take your French language skills to the next level

-While French Intermediate Level A is a great way to improve your conversational skills, the main focus of the class is on achieving conversational skills that closely match the Federal government’s requirements for their Level A Oral Proficiency Test.
+While the class is a great way to improve your conversational skills, the main focus of the class is on achieving conversational skills that closely match the Federal government’s requirements for their Level B Oral Proficiency Test.

 For this course, you should be able to:

-• Give simple instructions
+• Give straightforward instructions to employees

 For more information